-- Don’t you want to stand in front of a crowd of people and say I am pretty, but let me tell you what else I can do?
+Looks fade overtime and if all you are relying on is your looks, then you are limiting your success.
+Because you can only be beautiful for so long.
+Don’t you want something else going on for yourself?
+Don’t you want to stand in front of a crowd of people and say I am pretty, but let me tell you what else I can do?

 “To me confidently beautiful means understanding it’s not always about your appearance.
 It’s not always about who you are around and how they feel you look, where they feel you come from or your economic background.
 Serving in the military has taught me that being confidently beautiful is about being able to earn respect from people regardless of what you look like.
 As a woman in the military, people associate beauty with weakness and they learn very quickly that I’m extremely strong, and though I’m small, I’m powerful.
 Confidently beautiful is being myself and being very happy with who I’ve become.”

 Beauty comes from within.
 You can be as beautiful as you want to be.
 You can be a smart as you want to be.
 You can work hard and achieve things that go beyond your outward appearance.
 You do not have to pretend to be dumb just because you’re a woman.
 You can be beautiful and smart.